Banner AvioConsult

 Cause of the accident

-The accident was caused by the pilots because they ignored the go-around speed warnings in the flight manual and initiated a go-around at a speed 37 knots(!) below the flight manual required go-around speed.
+The cause of the accident was that the pilots were not (made) aware of the go-around speed warnings in the Flight Manual.
+They initiated a go-around at a speed 37 knots(!) below the Flight Manual required go-around speed when an engine fails or is inoperative.

 Shortly after liftoff, while still over the runway, the right engine failed.
 The pilot retracted the landing gear, selected flaps up and feathered the right propeller and then, at very low altitude, turned left, into the operating engine, to return for landing.
 One of the conclusions in the report was: The aircraft was manoeuvred, including turns and banks, at low altitude resulting in a decrease in airspeed below that required to maximise one-engine inoperative performance.